Suzanne Fortier

-Suzanne Fortier OC FRSC (born November 11, 1949) is a Canadian crystallographer and the 17th Principal and Vice-Chancellor of McGill University.
+Suzanne Fortier OC FRSC (born November 11, 1949) is a Canadian crystallographer who was the 17th Principal and Vice-Chancellor of McGill University.

 Early life and education

 Fortier was born in Saint-Timothée, Quebec, a town on Île-de-Salaberry in the St. Lawrence River.
 Her parents ran a small local hotel.
 She grew up speaking only French and attended a small local convent, which served as elementary school.
 A nun who taught chemistry and was enthusiastic about the subject inspired her to pursue science.

 She was among the first group of girls admitted to the local CEGEP, where she and a friend decided to enter the 1968 Quebec provincial science fair.
 Their project on the diffraction of sound waves interested a crystallographer from McGill University who was attending the science fair, and who invited Fortier and her friend to visit his lab.
 This visit further confirmed her interest in science generally and crystallography in particular, a field of study that she has said "present[s] you with beautiful puzzles to solve.
 There are incredible pictures that you get of the structure of matter."

 Fortier entered McGill University, receiving a Bachelor of Science degree in 1972.
 She won an NRC Canada Post Graduate Scholarship and entered directly into a PhD program in crystallography.
 Her supervisor was Gabrielle Donnay.

 During her PhD work, she attended a talk by U.S. mathematician Herbert Hauptman, who would later win the 1985 Nobel Prize in Chemistry and who studied directed methods for determining crystal structures.
 After being awarded her PhD in 1976, Fortier worked on biophysics for six years at the Medical Foundation of Buffalo, Inc., a private institute where Hauptman was research director (now the Hauptman-Woodward Medical Research Institute).